Aaron-Raphael/Python_Crash_Course-Book/README.md

 # Python_Crash_Course-Book

 ### Date created
-This repository was started and README file was created on 08-06-2020.
+This repository was started and README file was created on 08-06-2020 & completed on 26-06-2020.

 ### Content of the Repository
 1_Variables & Simple Data Types